Requisitos para avanzar

 - Devise has some magic that will help you with your logout link.
 Run

-rake routesand look for a route that helps you sign out.
+rails routesand look for a route that helps you sign out.

 - You'll probably want to show the current user's email address only if they are presently signed in, right?
 Devise has a helper for you.